senresearch/MatrixLMnet.jl/README.md

 dat = RawData(Response(Y), Predictors(X, Z))
 ```

 Create a 1d array of lambda penalty values to fit the estimates.
-If the lambdas are not in descending order, they will be sorted by `mlmnet`.
+If the lambdas are not in descending order, they will be automatically sorted by `mlmnet`.

 ```
 lambdas = reverse(1.8.^(1:10))